Step 12: Complete Post-Upgrade steps for upgrades to CDP Private Cloud Base

 Steps to perform after upgrading a cluster.

 Loading Filters ...
 7.7.1 7.6.7 7.6.1 7.5.1 7.4.4 7.3.1 7.2.4 7.1.4 7.1.3 7.1.2 7.1.1 7.0.3 6.3.4 6.3.3 6.3.1 6.3.0 6.2.1 6.2.0 6.1.1 6.1.0 6.0.1 6.0.0 6.3.4 6.3.3 6.3.2 6.3.1 6.3.0 6.2.1 6.2.0 6.1.1 6.1.0 6.0.2 6.0.1 7.1.8 220.127.116.110 7.1.7 7.1.6 7.1.5 7.1.4 7.1.3 7.1.2 7.1.1 18.104.22.1680 7.7.1 7.6.7 7.6.1 7.5.1 7.4.4 7.4.3 7.3.1 7.2.4 7.1.4 7.1.3 7.1.2 7.1.1

 - Remove the following properties from the Kafka Broker Advanced

-Configuration Snippet (Safety Valve) configuration property.
+Configuration Snippet (Safety Valve) for kafka.properties configuration

 - Save your changes.